Monash-Connected-Autonomous-Vehicle/minidrone/README.md

 ### Note for YOLOPv2
 The training model zip file is larger than 100MB therefore is unable to be put in git repo.
-Go to [YOLOPv2: Better, Faster, Stronger for Panoptic driving Perception](https://github.com/CAIC-AD/YOLOPv2) and for full detail and download the [model](https://github.com/CAIC-AD/YOLOPv2/releases/download/V0.0.1/yolopv2.pt).
+Go to [YOLOPv2: Better, Faster, Stronger for Panoptic driving Perception](https://github.com/CAIC-AD/YOLOPv2) for full detail and download the [model](https://github.com/CAIC-AD/YOLOPv2/releases/download/V0.0.1/yolopv2.pt).